tshepang/blog/content/favorite-companies.md

   (for the upcoming 2 games, [The Finals] and [Arc Raiders]).

-- [Ferrous Systems], which offers Rust consulting and training, also does a lot for the language in the embedded domain by running [Oxidise].
+- [Ferrous Systems], which offers Rust consulting and training, also does a lot for the language in the embedded domain by running [Oxidize].
   That, combined with having Jonathan Pallant in their employ (and previously Jorge Aparicio and James Munns), makes them the most visible name in that domain for Rust.